morgenman/Computer-Science/Spring 2022/Networks/Networks.md

 	* alice/bob use certificates, private keys to authenticate each other, exchange or create a shared secret
 * Key Derivation:
 	* alice/bob use shared secret to derive set of keys

+`k xor m1 xor k xor m2 `
+becomes
+`m1 xor m2`
+Using statistical analysis, we can break this

 * Data Transfer:
 	* stream data transfer: data as a series of records
 	* not just one time transactions